coderinblack08/blog/posts/type-graphql.md

 ---
 title: "Using GraphQL with Typescript"
-date: "2021-3-26"
+date: "2021-3-25"
 description: "Integrating GraphQL with Typescript in the frontend and backend."
 ---

 For my project [Contest Pug](https://github.com/coderinblack08/contest-pug-2), I used [Type GraphQL](https://typegraphql.com/) and [GraphQL Codegen](https://www.graphql-code-generator.com/) to "generate" types for my GraphQL schemas on both the backend and frontend.

 Type-graphql is awesome because it uses a code-first approach with decorators.
-Also, it fits super duper well with typeorm, my orm of choice.
+Also, it fits super duper well with TypeORM, my orm of choice.
 Here is an example of a resolver:

 ```ts
 import { Resolver, Query } from "type-graphql";